Arsalwali00/Data_Science/Project 1/README.md

 ## Dataset

 The dataset consists of 21,000 property listings in Pakistan, including details like price, property size, and location (latitude and longitude).
-The data is publicly available and can be found [here](www.zameen.com).
+The data is publicly available and can be found.

 ## Key Findings